Journeytojah/ico-dashboard/README.md

 	truffle migrate
 	```
 	* use `npm run clean` to clean the build directory
-	* `truffle compile --all` to force compile all
-	* `truffle migrate --reset --all` to force  migrate all

 3. Run the webpack server for front-end hot reloading.
 Smart contract changes do not support hot reloading for now.
 	```